Dennis960/Haskell-Project/README.md

 - Install the devcontainer extension for Visual Studio Code
 - Open the project in the devcontainer (F1 -Dev Containers: Open Folder in Container) (Might take a while the first time)
 - Run the "build and run" task (F1 -Tasks: Run Task -build and run)

+### Special notes for updating the README

+- The README can be converted to a pdf using the yzane.markdown-pdf extension for Visual Studio Code

 ## Project structure and how to add new content